1150-1499 in OED1/OED2

 The most quoted individual pre-1500 writer (as opposed to work) in the first edition of OED was Chaucer.
 With just under 12,000 quotations, he was head and shoulders above his contemporaries and the third most quoted individual writer in the entire Dictionary – though not named in Murray’s Appeal lists, presumably because both Furnivall and Skeat produced landmark editions of this author and were able to supply numerous quotations from their own research (see e.g. Furnivall 1867 and Skeat 1894).
 Chaucer was followed by Langland (quoted around 6,000 times from Skeat’s EETS editions of Piers Plowman, 1867-85), Lydgate (various works and editions, c.5,000 quotations) and Gower (nearly 4,000 quotations from Confessio amantis, ed.
 R. Pauli in 1857).
 Other heavily quoted pre-1500 sources were the Wycliffite Bible (around 8,000 quotations, cited from Forshall and Madden 1850), the translations by Trevisa (over 6,000 quotations, many for his version of Higden’s Polychronicon), and the 15th-century English-Latin bilingual dictionary Promptorium parvulorum (something over 5,500 quotations, cited from the Camden Society edition of 1843–65).

 Of Chaucer’s 12,000-odd quotations in OED1 over 2,000 were first citations – leading to the easy inference that Chaucer had been responsible for introducing an enormous number of words into the language, something reinforced by his swiftly established posthumous reputation as father of English poetry.
-On the other hand, as Jürgen Schäfer first pointed out (and as EOED studies have consistently confirmed), the number of first quotations from an individual source in OED correlate consistently with the total number of quotations from that source altogether: the more quotations gathered from an individual source or for a particular period, the more likely the lexicographers were to find new words – i.e., previously unrecorded words – there (Schäfer 1980).
+On the other hand, as Jürgen Schäfer first pointed out (and as EOED research confirms), the number of first quotations from an individual source in OED correlates consistently with the total number of quotations from that source altogether: the more quotations gathered from an individual source or for a particular period, the more likely the lexicographers were to find new words – i.e., previously unrecorded words – there (Schäfer 1980).

 Additionally, availability in print correlated to a high extent with cultural value – that was why Chaucer’s works had been edited in a succession of editions from William Caxton onwards and were thus available for scrutiny by the lexicographers and their volunteer readers.

 But was the corresponding prominence of Chaucer in the first edition of the OED a genuine reflection of his lexical contribution to the history and development of the language?
 Or was it an indication of lexicographical bias?
-Despite the quantities of lexical work on Chaucer and Middle English vocabulary over the 20th century and beyond, as described below on this page, a satisfactory answer to this question has yet to be established.
+Despite the quantities of lexical work on Chaucer and Middle English vocabulary over the 20th century and beyond, a satisfactory answer to this question has yet to be established.

 The problem here is that to investigate this question we need access to a carefully assembled record of the entire chronological range of English vocabulary.
 The only such record that exists is the OED itself, the resource we are seeking to evaluate!
 See further Cannon 1998, Brewer 2013b.